What is a buffing wheel rake and why do I need one?

 In most cases, raking and refreshing your buffing wheel should be done when you begin to notice metal particles collecting on the edge of the buffing wheel.
 Additionally, raking is likely needed when you begin to notice that your buffing wheel is working less effectively--probably due to excess friction creating fine scratches.
 As stated earlier, hardened and excess compound on your buffing wheel will require raking as well.

-Makita Random Orbital Sander - Most popular sander for metal polishers
+Makita Random Orbital Sander - SANDER EVERYONE USES

 Watch the video below for some additional insight on buffing wheel rakes: